 Your Readiness Score is comprised of seven contributors:

 This contributor analyzes whether your sleep over the past two weeks is in balance with your body’s needs.
 Adults typically need 7 to 9 hours of sleep to stay healthy and alert.
-A long-term pattern, rather than a night or two of good sleep, has unique restorative qualities—you can’t just make up for 2 hours of lost sleep one night by sleeping two extra hours the next night.
+A long-term pattern, rather than a night or two, of good sleep has unique restorative qualities—you can’t just make up for 2 hours of lost sleep one night by sleeping 2 extra hours the next night.

-This measures how activity levels over the past week may be affecting your readiness.
-For maximum performance, aim to meet or exceed your Activity Goal throughout the week.
-If you are consistently exceeding your Activity Goal by a wide margin, you may be pushing yourself too hard.
+This measures how activity levels over the past 2 weeks may be affecting your readiness.
+For maximum performance, aim to maintain a good balance with your low, medium and high intensity activities.
+Your activity balance can drop temporarily during a peak training phase, but it should bounce back to normal as you recover.
 Staying in balance will boost your readiness and help you stay productive and healthy.

-Oura interprets a resting heart rate slightly below your average as a sign that your mind and body are recovering well during sleep.
+In addition to your score up top, resting heart rate is a contributor.
+Oura interprets a resting heart rate on par with your average as a sign that your mind and body are recovering well during sleep.
 An overly high or low resting heart rate may mean you’re overly stressed and not getting enough rest, or perhaps your immune system is fighting something.

 This contributor compares your recent HRV to your long-term average.
 While individual days may be lower after high-intensity exercise, a night out, or a stressful day, if your HRV balance is on par with or better than your average, it’s a sign of good recovery.